 Boston.com - Jeff Jacoby - A resolution: Abolish the income tax

 taxes, property taxes, meals taxes, hotel taxes, excise taxes, workers'

-compensation taxes, estate taxes, capital gains taxes,
+compensation taxes, estate taxes, capital gains taxes, gasoline taxes, cigarette

 John Cunningham for Congress, 3rd District

 on question 1… will you please do the same?”

 elected, to vote against any budget higher than the level necessary to END the